THeZoNE-007/network-anomaly-scanner/README.md

 8. **Port Scanning**: Detects IPs attempting connections to multiple ports.

 ### Output
-- A CSV file (`outputReport.csv`) is generated with the following columns:
+- A CSV file (`Report.csv`) is generated with the following columns:
   - IP Address
   - MAC Address
   - Flags for each detection rule (1 = triggered, 0 = not triggered)